watem-sedem/watem-sedem/docs/input.rst

 river routing filename
 **********************

 The filename of the river routing map.
-This raster is only mandatory if the :ref:`Model Choice<choices>`:
+This raster is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`River routing = 1 <riverrouting>` is set to 1.
 See :ref:`further <routingmap>` for more information on how to create these routing maps.